Love & Olives

 The setting is gorgeous.
 LOVE & OLIVES made me feel like I was in Santorini enjoying the outdoors and the sea and excited about hunting down rumors of Atlantis.
 I loved a lot of things about Liv.
 She’s smart and artistic, and I couldn’t help feeling for her as she faced this unexpected trip to reunite with her estranged father.
 I liked Liv’s mom, too.
 She’s sharp and I felt like she tried really hard to walk that balance between interfering when necessary and letting Liv make her own life choices.

 I really struggled with Liv’s feelings and relationship with her dad.
-I feel like I’ve been burned by that kind of visionary, head-in-the-clouds type of person before, and he just seemed like he might flake out on her any second.
-It was hard not to worry that Liv was going to end up hurt again, and sometimes that made me angry.
+I feel like I’ve been burned by that kind of visionary, head-in-the-clouds type of person before.
+He just seemed like he might flake out on her any second.
+It was hard not to worry that Liv was going to end up hurt again.
+Sometimes that made me angry.

 I also had a hard time with Theo.
 I really didn’t like that he filmed her without her permission and ignored her when she asked him to stop.
-There were reasons in the story that made it a “good thing” that he had that footage, but I really really don’t like stories where the guy gets to override a girl’s no because he “knows better” than she does or knows her better than she knows herself or those sorts of things.
-I think it’s a dangerous behavior to idealize because it romanticizes someone who ultimately isn’t respecting a point-blank refusal.
+There were reasons in the story that made it a “good thing” that he had that footage, that’s still not okay.
+I don’t like stories where the guy overrides a girl’s no because he “knows better” than she does or knows her better than she knows herself, etc. I think it’s a dangerous behavior to idealize because it romanticizes someone who ultimately isn’t respecting a point-blank refusal.

-That aside, I did like that Theo asked her thought-provoking questions and acted as a buffer between Liv and her dad.
+That aside, I did like that Theo asked her thought-provoking questions.
+He also acted as a buffer between Liv and her dad.
 He did eventually grow to trust and respect Liv’s boundaries.

 Her relationship with her dad went some places I wasn’t expecting.
 I still had a hard time because I worried that somehow he wouldn’t be accountable for the hurt he’d caused.
 I think the way the story explored the reasons why he disappeared and why he’d wanted to be a part of Liv’s life again were ultimately satisfying.
 It just took me a long time to warm to him.